About Our School

 Throughout our history, St. Timothy’s School has been committed to three principles established by Father Hale in the formative years: strong preparatory academics, a close-knit community where each child is known, and an Episcopal foundation.
 Maintaining these traditions, while embracing innovation, has allowed St. Timothy’s School to remain a vibrant choice for parents in the Raleigh area for over half of a century.

-- Small class sizes with teacher assistants in pre-kindergarten through second grade
+- Teacher assistants in pre-kindergarten through second grade

 - Over 50% of the faculty have advanced degrees

-- State-of-the-art technology: 4 science labs, 5 technology labs, wireless campus, interactive classroom technology
+- State-of-the-art technology with 4 science labs, 3 technology labs, a wireless campus, and interactive classroom technology

 - School supplies and field trips are included in tuition